hansfindel/rails-handlebars/README.md

 And remember to load the handlebars.js file in your project.

 If you do not have a copy of it, download it from [http://handlebarsjs.com/](http://handlebarsjs.com/) and add it to your assets.

-(It is recommmended to add this in your vendor/assets/javascripts folder since it will be mantained by other people)
+It is recommmended to add this in your vendor/assets/javascripts folder since it will be mantained by other people.
+It may be necesary to add a reference to the handlebars.js file in your application.js file in order to load it.
+This can be accomplished by adding the following line at the beginning of the application.js file (after loading jQuery):

-If you are using

-    //= require_tree .
+    //= require_tree ../../../vendor/assets/javascripts/

-in your application.js file as is the default in rails, it will load the file and you don't have to worry.
-If you change that, remember to load the handlebars.js file when needed.

 ## Usage